 To reiterate, no HOA should have special rights when it comes to restricting any aspect of amateur radio.
 The amateur radio licensee should have the same rights as does OTA, satellite, cable, internet, mobile phone and radio broadcast media providers.

-The restrictions on power and spurious harmful radiation are clearly defined and specified in FCC Part 97 rules and regulations.
+As for fears associated with radio energy, restrictions on power and spurious harmful radiation are clearly defined and specified in FCC Part 97 rules and regulations.
 No operator of ham radio equipment can legally emit harmful energy of any kind affecting their neighbors, or their neighbor’s property including television, radio, telephone, internet or computer equipment.
 All electromagnetic radio transmissions must be done in strict accordance with the license class granted by the FCC to the amateur radio licensee.
 There are stringent penalties for violating FCC rules governing radio transmissions including equipment confiscation, steep fines, and jail time.

 The restrictions on antenna size and placement are clearly specified in the city, township or county’s regulations.
 No operator of a ham radio station can legally erect an antenna that can be a danger to other structures such as other buildings, utilities, streets, and airports.
 These are clearly defined in the municipal building codes.